-The Company recognizes revenue for sales of RAPIVAB when title and substantially all the risks and rewards of ownership have transferred to the customer, which generally occurs on the date of shipment from the Company's specialty distributors, utilizing the Sell-Through revenue recognition methodology.
-Product sales are recognized when there is persuasive evidence that an arrangement exists, title has passed, the price is fixed and determinable, and collectability is reasonably assured.
+The Company recognizes revenue for sales of RAPIVAB when the customer obtains control of the product, which generally occurs on the date of shipment to the Company's specialty distributors, utilizing the Sell-In revenue recognition methodology.
 Product sales are recognized net of estimated allowances, discounts, sales returns, chargebacks and rebates.
-In the United States, and prior to the SUL Agreement, the Company sold RAPIVAB to specialty distributors, who in turn, sell to physician offices, hospitals and federal, state and commercial health care organizations.
+In the United States, prior to the Seqirus UK Limited ("SUL") agreement, the Company sold RAPIVAB to specialty distributors, who in turn, sell to physician offices, hospitals and federal, state and commercial health care organizations.
 With the completion of the SUL worldwide license of RAPIVAB, SUL will be responsible for sales of RAPIVAB, other than U.S. Government stockpiling sales.
-With the completion of the SUL collaboration, all peramivir sales (i.e., RAPIVAB, RAPIACTA, and PERAMIFLU) will be made by the Company's partners, except for U.S. Government stockpiling sales, and the Company will be reliant on these partners to generate sales.
+With the completion of the SUL collaboration, all peramivir sales (i.e., RAPIVAB, ALPIVABTM, RAPIACTA®, and PERAMIFLU®) will be made by the Company's partners, except for U.S. Government stockpiling sales and sales to other partners, and the Company will be reliant on these partners to generate sales.